SMSwissGitHubDemo/DemoSolution/README.md

 This solution uses
  - python (easy for customers to read, and fast to update and test),
  - Flask, an environment to quickly set up http localhost servers, and
  - ngrok, to externalize localhost to the internet

+To give better control of firewall settings, I use a cloud compute instance running LINUX.
+During the demo I use two terminal windows that are SSH'ed in.

 Setup:
 (Set up basic python environment using yum, and flask using home-brew)